arskom/spyne/doc/source/manual/05-02_validation.rst

 ============================== ======== =========

 ..
 NOTE::
-    The two validation sybsystems operate independently, you can use either one, but not both at the same time.
+    The two validation subsystems operate independently, you can use either one, but not both at the same time.
 The validator is indicated when instantiating the protocol, by passing either ``validator='soft'`` or ``validator='lxml'`` to the constructor. ::